ruimpcastro/ruimpcastro/README.md

 # 🌕 About Me:
-🚀 I'm currently building awesome frontend apps for web remotely @ COCUS Portugal.
+🚀 I'm currently building awesome frontend apps for web remotely @ COCUS Portugal.<br>
-👨‍💻 Looking to collaborate on making some great applications and also face new challenges.
+👨‍💻 Looking to collaborate on making some great applications and also face new challenges.<br>
-🌱 My objective is to improve the quality of my code and hone my knowledge and skills.
+🌱 My objective is to improve the quality of my code and hone my knowledge and skills.<br>
-💬 If you have any questions or if you want to be in contact with me just send me a message.
+💬 If you have any questions or if you want to be in contact with me just send me a message.<br>
 🧠 I strongly believe in Kaizen.
-I always strive to be better at what I'm doing.
+I always strive to be better at what I'm doing.<br>

 ## 🌐 Socials: